morungos/morungos.github.io/_posts/2025-02-17-intelligence-amplification.md

 author: Stuart
 background: '/img/posts/kearney-lake.jpg'
 summary: |-
-  A blog post on why large language models are better thought of as intelligence amplifiers, and, therefore, don't compensate for stupidity -- if anything, they make it worse.
-tagline: |-
   Giving a fool a large language model simply makes them faster at their foolishness, it does not make them equal to a skilled or experienced person.